click on the menu below to navigate this site

 Mountains along our route

-We fueled up and left Oroville behind us with Kalispell, Montana and Glacier National Park firmly in our sights.
+We fueled up and left Oroville behind us with Kalispell, Montana, and Glacier National Park firmly in our sights.

 Julia looking ready for hiking

-After landing at Glacier International Airport, unpacking the airplane, and picking up our rental car we were on our way to the National Park.
+After landing at Glacier International Airport, unpacking the airplane, and picking up our rental car, we were on our way to the National Park.
 The scenery just kept getting more amazing as we approached the park.

 Avalanche Lake

-On our way back to the cabin we stopped by McDonald Lake to catch the sunset, which was extremely rewarding.
+On our way back to the cabin, we stopped by McDonald Lake to catch the sunset, which was extremely rewarding.

 Avalanche Lake Video

 From Julia: We had an exciting flight to Glacier over more mountains with winds making the plane ascend and descend.
 There were amazing views of the hills below.
 Some looked like Californian hills and made us think of home.
 Glacier National Park is very beautiful.
-Although it is early July it seems as if It's springtime here.
-There are meadows of blue, white and yellow wildflowers and lots of melting snow.
-Wherever you turn your head there are waterfalls and glacier carved mountains.
+Although it is early July, it seems as if it's springtime here.
+There are meadows of blue, white, and yellow wildflowers and lots of melting snow.
+Wherever you turn your head, there are waterfalls and glacier-carved mountains.

 Thursday, July 10, 2008